After success on Iran, U.S. Treasury's sanctions team faces new challenges

 OFAC's budget - $30.9 million in fiscal 2013 - and staff have grown little in recent years.
 Outside lawyers complain it is stretched thin, overseeing 37 sanctions programs and dealing with sudden crises such as the one in Ukraine.

-Despite OFAC's modest size, one visit from its officials can leave bankers and traders scrambling to fulfill its dictums, given its power to blacklist entities and levy fines.
+Despite OFAC's modest size, one visit from its officials can leave bankers and traders scrambling to fulfil its dictums, given its power to blacklist entities and levy fines.

 It can put individuals on the list of "Specially Designated Nationals" - blocked from the U.S. financial system - without a court ruling or publication of often-classified evidence.
 Its standard is a determination that there is "a reasonable basis" to believe activity is occurring that merit sanctions, not the stricter legal standard of "beyond a reasonable doubt."